 It’s easy to write off Florence as a dusty, small town whose chief industry is prisoners in the state pen and a federal detention center.
 But visitors are advised to look a little deeper to find a charming town with close to 100 historic buildings and a terrific, walkable downtown.

-Florence, celebrating its 150th anniversary in 2016, is well worth a day trip from Phoenix an hour away or from Tucson about 90 minutes distant.
+Florence, which celebrated its 150th anniversary in 2016, is well worth a day trip from Phoenix an hour away or from Tucson about 90 minutes distant.

 Town's buildings tell colorful stories